bgonzalez262/CodeGuildCapstone/README.md

 Final project
 # Capstone Proposal for Brandon Gonzalez

-## Names:
-    - Site Name: Illumine
-        - App Names:
-            - Virtual Barkeep
+## Names: Virtual Barkeep
-                - Plan a drink menu using the liqour you have or liqour you want
-            - Virtual Sous Chef
-                - Plan a menu using variations of diet

-### **The SDLC**
- requirements/what is the problem? design/planning/solution
- implementation/coding
- deployment
- maintenance
+   diet

 1. Project overview:
+    - Purpose: Provide the user with the ability to broaden their mixologist skill set, or to create a unique menu for unique event.
-    - Problem
+    - Front End:
-        - What is the hardest thing to do when planning a party or a get together?
-Picking out drinks and food that people will talk about then and after.
-Illumine will provide the user with the tools to "branch" out with their ideas, pair food and drink that they otherwise wouldn't have.
-It will allow the user to explore variations using ingredients that they know, but haven't fully capitalized on.
-    - Possible libraries and frameworks:
-        - HTML5, CSS3, JS, VueJS, Bootstrap, Foundation
+        HTML5, CSS3, JS, VueJS, Bootstrap4
+    - Back End:
+        Python, Django, SQLlite3

 2. Requirements
     - This virtual meal/drink planner will provide the end user with a custom list of meal and drink recipes.
 This benefits of a program like that will directly coincide with the requirements needed to consistently provide customers, friends and families with a diversified menu.